Download Manufacturing 2075 - 2020 report

 Manufacturing 2075 is a global forum hosted by Cranfield University to discuss very long-term manufacturing challenges for the UK and other countries.
 Our collective views on Manufacturing Futures will shape our research direction in the short and long term, help us better understand our user requirements and drivers, ensure tailored and timely practical solutions, and support innovation in new education models.
 Manufacturing 2075 will this year feature as part of the new Manufacturing and Materials Week at Cranfield University.

-The theme for 2020 is post-COVID-19 paradigms in manufacturing of materials.
+The theme for 2020 was post-COVID-19 paradigms in manufacturing of materials.

 The challenges faced by manufacturing research, education and skills requirements - and our knowledge capability base in 2075 - have been irreversibly changed in a remarkably short period of time, not experienced for generations.
 These unprecedented changes in our lifestyles and values, and global political and societal developments, will drive our research and development agendas in the manufacturing of materials for the foreseeable future.
 To be suitably prepared for the future challenges, especially for those driven by disease prevention and healthcare provision, we need to imagine the future to plan the present.